rutura/learnqt/pages/qtguiintermediate.md

                 What if I am unhappy with the course?
               </div>
               <div class='faq-answer'>
                 We would never want you to be unhappy!
-If you are unsatisfied with your purchase, contact us in the first 30 days and we will give you a full refund.
+If you are unsatisfied with your purchase, request for a full refund in your udemy account in the first 30 days and you will get all your funds back.
               </div>

             </div>